As an artist I’ve dealt with all kinds of promoters throughout my career. They can all be clumped into two basic categories:

 Don’t believe me?
 It’s RIGHT HERE on the Western Cape Government website.
 Pretty kiff!

-Naming & shaming on social media is another route – and I wouldn’t recommend it unless you’ve given the client fair warning that you’ll kick up a fuss if the outstanding amount hasn’t been paid.
+Naming & shaming on social media is another route – and I wouldn’t recommend it unless you’ve got a signed contract which shows clearly that you should have already been paid & have given the client fair warning that you’ll kick up a fuss if the outstanding amount hasn’t been paid.
 It’s also important that you fully understand the situation at hand before making the decision to voice your concerns on social media, as it could easily backfire.

 Point is – there’s no formula to getting paid, so I can only speak from my own experience of what’s worked for me and what hasn’t.
 I’m sharing my knowledge in the hopes that up-and-coming artists and established ones alike don’t have to make the same mistakes I made & that the South African music industry can move forward where promoters and artists have a mutual respect & understanding of each other.